 Changes to Staff Scheduling

-Want to make moving during COVID-19 as smooth and easy as possible?
+Now that you have hopefully found your new place, you will want to make moving during COVID-19 as smooth and easy as possible.
 There are many steps you can take to get your home ready for the movers, maintain safe distance, and mitigate the risk of coronavirus.
+Moving during this pandemic can be done and is being done every day.
+In fact, it is getting easier and easier as people become more comfortable with the new restrictions and moving companies continue to follow safe practices.

 Moving companies and AMSA recommend consumers take the following steps so you can learn how to move during the coronavirus pandemic.